Zorgbijjou/scp-homemonitoring/README.md

 This document describes how to use the Nuts-specifications and Shared Care Planning in the context of home monitoring.
 This includes the specific agreements that, in addition to the Nuts-specifications "workflow/ notified pull" and "data/ zorginzage 2024" and the Shared Care Planning Implementation Guide, apply to the use case of home monitoring.

 This document describes:
+- the technical context on how to update questionnaires
 - the specific functional processes
 - the identifier of the use case;
 - the governance;